nhandang9594/Weather-Forecasting/README.md

 An app that takes user entered data and predicts the weather for the next week or so

-## This App was developed using Android studio IDE, It should be able to run in other IDEs but if you run into issues with your personal IDE install w/links below.
+## Android Studio
 ```
+This App was developed using Android studio IDE, It should be able to run in other IDEs but if you run into issues with your personal IDE install w/links below.

 1. Android studio IDE Download
 https://developer.android.com/studio